Blog

 What is Openness to Experience?

 Openness to Experience drives imagination, curiosity, and a taste for novelty.
-What the Big Five trait covers, how it is measured, and where its limits lie.
+What the Big Five trait covers, how it is scored, and where its limits lie.

 Conscientiousness is the Big Five trait most consistently linked to job performance.
-Research shows it predicts success across every occupation and role type.
+Research shows it predicts success across every occupation.

 What is Neuroticism?
-Understanding emotional depth in yourself and your team
+Understanding emotional depth at work

 What is Extraversion?
 Beyond the introvert-extrovert binary